In this section:

 - were taken with a plain white or light grey background.
-Photographs with a blue background will not be accepted by the Passport Office.
+Photographs with a blue background will in principle not be accepted by the Passport Office.
 Photo shop staff must NOT edit the photo to change the background colour.

 Please take care of your photographs; attaching them to the application form with glue, paperclips, staples or bulldog clips can mark or damage the photo making them unusable.

 Our Camera Operator Guidelines in Japanese may assist you when explaining photograph requirements to camera/photo shop staff in Japan.

 If you are required to present foreign documentation that is not written in English, you must provide an English translation made by an approved translation service.
 English translations must be an exact copy of the source document, and in principle must be original documents (not photo/PDF digital versions obtained by email etc.).

 Please contact the National Accreditation Authority for Translators and Interpreters (NAATI) for a list of approved translators in your area.
 Visit the NAATI website to locate a translator.
 There are NAATI accredited translation services available in Japan.